 - Mr. Kevin Moran

 I am blessed to be able to lead the chapel worship team each week!
 It is amazing to get to be a part of training our future worship leaders and to lead our students in worship.
 My prayer is that every student at TSCA will grow to be men & women that worship the Lord daily and in everything they do.
 The Bible says we are to "Sing to the Lord a new song and His praise from the ends of the earth" Isaiah 42:10 and that is our goal at TSCA.
-There is such joy in helping a student find their God given abilities and teaching them how to use them for His glory!
 It is my goal to encourage every student to love the Lord and to sing joyfully to the Rock of our salvation!

 - Mrs. Jen Burrows